-The bad blood between Khan and Brook had been flowing almost from the beginning of their co-existence in the sport and as both fighters rose to prominence, the demand for a Khan-Brook showdown grew.
+The bad blood between Khan and Brook had been flowing almost from the beginning of their co-existence in the sport and as both fighters rose to prominence, the demand for an Amir Khan versus Kell Brook showdown grew.
 There was no question that this fight, at the right time, could’ve filled any soccer stadium in the UK.

 But it never happened.

 Amir Khan Versus Kell Brook: What Happened?